≡ Menu

 What is vestibular disease?

 Dogs and humans have something in them that helps keeps us balanced and upright.
-This is done by the vestibular system, which has two main components: the ventral vestibular which is in the brain and the peripheral vestibular in the ear.
+This is done by the vestibular system, which has two main components: the brain’s ventral vestibular and the ear’s peripheral vestibular.

 What happens when vestibular disease occurs?

-When your dog has a vestibular disease, you will notice some symptoms.
-It may appear that your dog is drunk or “tipsy”.
-He might be stumbling, show sudden imbalance or even fall over.
-It will look like something is definitely wrong.
+When your dog has vestibular disease, you will notice some symptoms.
+Your dog may be drunk or “tipsy.”
+He might be stumbling, show sudden imbalance, or even fall over.
+It will look like something is wrong.
 It’s almost as if your dog has suffered from a stroke.

 Other clinical signs and vestibular symptoms to watch out for may include: